-Verses 16-18 show how Abraham left behind a model for Christians to follow.
-The author turns again to God’s faithfulness to show believers how to trust Him.
+Verses 16–18 show how Abraham left behind a model for Christians to follow.
+The author turned again to God’s faithfulness to show believers how to trust Him.

-The “for” here gives the grounds for verses 13-15.
-The importance of an oath is now set forth.
+The “for” here gives the grounds for verses 13–15.
+The importance of an oath was now set forth.

 men indeed swear by the greater,

-It is the nature of people to sear by something greater than themselves.
+It is the nature of people to swear by something greater than themselves.
 This is an illustration from how men in general secure a promise.
 Men take an oath on something greater than themselves.
-In matters of dispute they take an oath to settle the matter with legal guarantee.
+In matters of dispute, they take an oath to settle the matter with legal guarantee.

 and an oath for confirmation [guarantee]